 York is one of the most historically well-preserved and documented towns in New England.
 The first European inhabitants came in the very early 17th century.
 However, most preserved buildings date from the early 18th century.
 We invite you to share in our history by visiting our historical sights.
-For more information about York's history, visit the Old York Historical Society.
+For more information about York's history, visit the Museums of Old York.

 The Museums of Old York are Open from June through Columbus Day Weekend, Monday through Saturday from 10am to 5pm.
 Closed Sundays.
-Family friendly guided and self-guided tours are available at of the 8 museums of the Old York Historical Society.
+Family friendly guided and self-guided tours are available at of the 8 museums.

 Other York Area Historic Buildings: